 What Universal ticket do I need for Volcano Bay?

-With the addition of Volcano Bay to Universal Orlando Resort’s iconic duo of theme parks, understanding what ticket you need to access the water wonderland is a bit complicated.
+With the addition of Volcano Bay to Universal Orlando Resort’s iconic lineup of theme parks, understanding which ticket you need to access the water wonderland is a bit complicated.
 Here’s the short answer: you can either get a one-day ticket for Volcano Bay only, or purchase a multi-day ticket that includes both other parks.
-(There is no way, for example, to choose Islands of Adventure and Volcano Bay à la carte without also lumping in Universal Studios Florida, for example.)
+(There is no way, for example, to choose Islands of Adventure and Volcano Bay à la carte without also lumping in Universal Studios Florida and Epic Universe, for example.)

 How much do Volcano Bay tickets cost?